 November 22nd Spain will require negative PCR test from travellers coming from countries classed as high-risk - This measure goes into effect on November 23rd and will affect residents from most EU member states

 *You should not use the NHS testing service to get a test in order to facilitate your travel to another country.
 You should arrange to take a private test.

 Currently, Edinburgh, Gatwick, Manchester and East Midlands airports are offering PCR testing so it might be worth checking with your nearest airport to see if they do it.

 The Sofitel Hotel in Terminal 5 at London Heathrow Airport also does them.
 Walk-in anytime.
 No appointment needed.
 (You do not need to be a guest) Tests sent out at 8pm and results back by 10am next morning.
 Open over holiday period Costs £99.

 23rd November - The Ministry of Health has updated the list today of countries whose passengers need negative PCR to enter Spain by plane or boat and which will take effect from 00.00 hours on November 30th; until then, the list of States published days ago in the BOE remains in force.

-Spain requires from this Monday negative PCR made 72 hours before travel to people from 65 irrigation countries, regardless of their nationality or place of residence, who want to enter the country by ports or airports.
+Spain requires from this Monday negative PCR made within 72 hours prior to arrival to people from 65 irrigation countries, regardless of their nationality or place of residence, who want to enter the country by ports or airports.
 The modification of this list is made every 15 days depending on the epidemiological situation.